DandyLyons/DreamBuildShip/content/Topics/Inputs/Books/The Laws of Creativity.md

 ---
-Title: The Laws of Creativity
+title: The Laws of Creativity
 Subtitle: Unlock Your Originality and Awaken Your Creative Genius
 Authors: Joey Cofone
 Category: